openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Obtaining Wallet's Metadata

-Verifier utilizing this specification has multiple options to obtain AS's metadata:
+Verifier utilizing this specification has multiple options to obtain Wallet's metadata:

-* Verifier obtains Wallet's metadata prior to a transaction, e.g using [@!RFC8414] or out-of-band mechanisms.
+* Verifier obtains Wallet's metadata prior to a transaction, e.g. using [@!RFC8414] or out-of-band mechanisms.
 See (#as_metadata_parameters) for the details.
 * Verifier has pre-obtained static set of Wallet's metadata.
 See (#openid4vp-profile) for the example.

 # Verifier Metadata (Client Metadata)